Education in the Netherlands

 Register your child as soon as possible at the school of your choice.
 Public schools technically are not allowed to refuse admission, unless full.

-Popular schools have waiting lists and the municipality can assign catchment areas based on postcodes – you should register as young as the school allows.
+However, popular schools have waiting lists and the municipality can assign catchment areas based on postcodes – you should register as young as the school allows.
 All schools have brochures and websites where they announce ‘open days’ when you can visit the school.

 Almost 90 percent of children attend early education at the age of three, and most children are enrolled by the age of four (when children are invited for orientation).
 Schools can arrange early childhood education programmes for children aged two to six whose first language is not Dutch.